 Most store bought kitchen towels are boring and ugly.
 Here is my DIY homemade kitchen towels tutorial that will make your kitchen towels pretty and fabulous!

 I have a small confession… I am obsessed with a good dish towel; not the fancy smancy kind that doesn’t dry anything, but the good old fashioned towels that dry your dishes perfectly.
 Problem is, the “good” drying towels are often BORING and UGLY!!
-And that was why I started making these pretty kitchen towels.
+And that was why I started making these pretty homemade kitchen towels.
 If you have beautiful dishes to serve your food, you should have pretty towels to dry them with also.
 After all, who wants to see an UGLY, BORING dish towel hanging in the kitchen?
 Not me.
-Here is a Pretty Kitchen Towel Tutorial that will make your kitchen towels look fabulous!
+Here is a pretty homemade kitchen towels tutorial that will make your kitchen towels look fabulous!

 My grandmother is very old fashioned.
 She prefers hand washing and hand drying most of her dishes.
 She was the master of drying her dishes flawlessly.
 She only uses flour sack towels for drying.
 I would buy these fancy smancy dish towels and they wouldn’t dry all that great.
 So, I started following her example and started buying the flour sack towels myself.
 BUT they are UGLY!
 That was why I had to start making these cute kitchen towels.

 You can get fun and creative with your pattern choices and trim.
 Go wild, go silly, go girlie, or go frilly… Either way there is something special to have something handmade and personal in the kitchen.